laixintao/iredis/iredis/data/commands/cluster-shards.md

 The 'slots' field is a list of slot ranges served by this shard, stored as pair of integers representing the inclusive start and end slots of the ranges.
 For example, if a node owns the slots 1, 2, 3, 5, 7, 8 and 9, the slots ranges would be stored as [1-3], [5-5], [7-9].
-The slots field would therefor be represented by the following list of integers.
+The slots field would therefore be represented by the following list of integers.

 ```
 1) 1) "slots"